-Checked in serials items usually receive two labels: a receipt label that contains transaction date, journal title, University of Arkansas Libraries identifier, and the volume/issue information or date, depending on label type.
+Checked in serials items usually receive two labels: a receipt label that contains transaction date, journal title, University of Arkansas Libraries identifier, and the volume/issue information and/or date, depending on label type.
 There is also another smaller label called the call number label that contains the location, call number, and item identifier (usually date and/or volume/issue).

 Checked in newspapers receive one label: Call number label only.
 See the Check In--Newspapers section for more information.

 The call number label should be applied to the upper left corner of the front of the item, leaving a small amount of space for binding.

 The receipt label should be applied towards the bottom right of the piece, but there is some wiggle room here.
 If possible, try not to cover vital words or images on the cover.